Information about Berklee Latino

 January 7-11, 2015

-This program, taught in Spanish, is intended to improve your musical ability and offer basic tools to take your knowledge of the Latin music genre to the next level.
-We help students find their unique strengths while they meet other students and professionals from around the world.
+This program, taught in Spanish, is intended to improve your musical ability and offer basic tools to take your knowledge of Latin music to the next level.
+We help you find your unique strengths while you meet other students and professionals from around the world.

 Executive director and Latin Grammy-winner Javier Limón and academic director and Grammy Award-winner Oscar Stagnaro lead the program.